AshkanArabim/music-classification-v2/README.md

 https://www.kaggle.com/datasets/asisheriberto/music-classification-wav

 ## Questions?
 Something doesn't work?
-Please reach out to any of us for clarification:
-.Ashkan Arabi
+Please reach out to Ashkan at ashkan.arabim@gmail.com .
+The project was tested on his system, so most problems are his fault!